My Hockey Brother From Another Mother.

 “Mr. Fletcher, Chris has come all the way from England to watch the Kings and Gretzky play tomorrow night.
 He would love to watch the Kings practice."
 I said.

 Cliff explained that he had no control over who was allowed to watch other team’s practices; usually the practices were closed to the public.
 He suggested we go around to the player’s entrance and ask to speak to the King's PR director and tell him our story.
 We quickly ran around to the back of the Gardens, only to be met by a swarm of fans young and old alike.
-All were waiting for practice to end with the anticipation of the players signing autographs before boarding the Kings' team bus which was idling on Wood Street.
+All were there waiting for practice to end with the anticipation of the players signing autographs before boarding the Kings' team bus which was idling on Wood Street.
 Chris and I inched ourselves through the crowd until we were face to face with Gardens security.
 I explained that we were there to see the PR director for the Kings and that Mr. Fletcher, his boss had sent us.

 It worked.